taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

   * `dense(ti.ij, (2, 4)).dynamic(ti.j, 8)`: This results in an error, because `dynamic`'s axis and `dense`'s overlaps on axis `j`.

 Below shows the layout of a `dynamic` SNode.
 Logically speaking, `dynamic` SNode can be viewed as `std::vector<int32_t>`.
 However, `dynamic` is implemented as a singly linked list of *chunks*.

+Upon initialization, Taichi preallocates a chunk of memory space, namely `ambient_elements`, which is shared across all the inactive `pointer` and `dynamic` SNodes.
+Therefore dereferencing an inactive `dynamic` SNode will generate the default value stored in `ambient_elements` (usually zero).

 ```sh
 # `n` stores the number of elements in this dynammic SNode cell